Mrkouhadi/Gmail__Clone/README.md

 ### Intro
-This is Clone of Gmail web Application built in React, redux(state management), firebase(auth and realtime db), material-UI (for only icons and buttons)
+This is a Clone of Gmail web Application built in React, redux(state management), firebase(auth and realtime db), material-UI (only icons and buttons)

 ### `npm start`